champhat/ecard-doc/docs/en/guide/purchase-link.md

 ## Generate and send the link

 ::: tip
-Don't forget to validate to generate the payment link.
+Don't forget to validate to generate the purchase link.
 :::

 ![ValidateGeneratePaymentLink.png](https://pledg-assets.s3-eu-west-1.amazonaws.com/ecard-plugin-doc/dashboard/en/ValidateGeneratePaymentLink.png)

 If you have any questions : rodolphe.louis@pledg.co 👋